Huy-Ngo/acanban/docs/source/meth/database/comment.rst

 =======

 ``Comment`` object represent a comment insides a task's discussion.
-It should contains identifier for the commenter and its content.
+It should contain the identifier for the commenter and its content.

 ``creator`` : ``User``
    The user who created the comment.